 Sell donated gold and silver from Bishop Auckland charity shops, online and by post.

 How does a Bishop Auckland charity shop sell donated gold and silver?Start online by sending clear photos to GoldPaid on WhatsApp for a first read.
-Request a free prepaid Royal Mail Special Delivery label, post the item insured, and receive a written, no-obligation valuation.
+Request a free prepaid Royal Mail Special Delivery label, post the item tracked and signed for, and receive a written, no-obligation valuation.
 If the charity accepts, payment is made by Faster Payments to its registered bank account.
-If it declines, the piece is returned free and insured.
+If it declines, the piece is returned free and tracked.
 No shop visit is required.

 Charity shops in Bishop Auckland